JerwuQu/zig-sdlb/README.md

 - Savedata and configs: you can use any serialisation you want
 - ECS or alternatives: there are many ways to do this and such a decision shouldn't be made in this lib
 - Assets in a file instead of embedded in executable: asset data is compressed and should be pretty compact for most small games

-### TBD

-- Fonts: support for bitmap fonts would be nice

 ## Dependencies